bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 <div class="imginc">Default stack size of major Java versions (in KB)</div>

-**VMThreadStackSize** is the [native method stack size](https://docs.oracle.com/javase/specs/jvms/se21/html/jvms-2.html#jvms-2.5.6).
-It can be set with JVM option `-XX:VMThreadStackSize`.

 ## What does the -Xss JVM option do?

 Neither the [Java Tool Documentation](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html#extra-options-for-java), nor the [JVM Specification](https://docs.oracle.com/javase/specs/jvms/se17/html/jvms-2.html#jvms-2.5.2) specifies whether stack memory is allocated dynamically or not, leaving this and the behavior of the **-Xss** option to vendor implementation.

-Tests below show that it is mostly allocated dynamically, [with unusual behavior on MacOS.](#odd-jvm-behavior-on-macos--docker)
+Tests below show that it is mostly allocated dynamically, [with unusual behavior on MacOS.](#macos-anomaly)

 ## Testing